Rightsizing recommendations and Workload Autoscaling

 What is the impact of annotations on UI configuration settings?

-Does Woop process applications differently on spot instances versus on-demand instances?
+Does Woop process applications differently on Spot Instances versus on-demand instances?

 No, WOOP processes applications similarly on spot and on-demand instances.

-WOOP can change a recommendation up to 240 times per hour, approximately every 30 seconds.
+Workload Autoscaler can change a recommendation up to 240 times per hour, approximately every 30 seconds.

 How long will a CPU run high before it is scaled up?